numpy/numpy/doc/neps/ufunc-overrides.rst

 - *Incompatible*: neither above nor below A; types for which no (indirect) upcasting is possible.

-This guarantees that expressions involving ufuncs either raise a `TypeError`, or the result type is independent of what ufuncs were called, what order they were called in, and what order their arguments were in.
-Moreover, which ``__array_ufunc__`` payload code runs at each step is independent of the order of arguments of the ufuncs.
+Given this grouping, to ensure that expressions involving ufuncs either raise a :exc:`TypeError`, or have a result type that is independent of what ufuncs were called, what order they were called in, and what order their arguments were in, the above implies that ``__array_ufunc__`` for type A should:

-Note also that while converting inputs that don't have ``__array_ufunc__`` to `ndarray` via `np.asarray` is consistent with the type casting hierarchy, also returning `NotImplemented` is consistent.
-However, the numpy ufunc (legacy) behavior is to try to convert unknown objects to ndarrays.
+- Return an object of type A if all other arguments are of types below A.

+- Return :obj:`NotImplemented` if any argument has a type that is above A or with which it is incompatible.

+Note that there are, as always, exceptions.
+For instance, for a quantity class, the results of most ufuncs should be quantities, but this is not the case for comparison operators.
+For those, a quantity class would return a plain array.

+Note also that the legacy behaviour of numpy ufunc (legacy) behavior is to try to convert unknown objects to :class:`ndarray` via :func:`np.asarray`.
+This is equivalent to placing :class:`ndarray` at the very top of the graph, and is thus a consistent type hierarchy (although one that causes the problems that motivate this NEP...).
+By instead letting :class:`ndarray` return `NotImplemented` if any argument defines ``__array_ufunc__``, we provide the option for other classes to have :class:`ndarray` at the bottom of the type hierarchy.

 .. admonition:: Example